Sindoor: Toxicity concerns

 Traditional sindoor was made with turmeric and alum or lime, or from other herbal ingredients.
+The turmeric powder becomes red when mixed with lime juice or lime powder.
 Unlike red lead and vermilion, these are not poisonous.
-Modern material being sold as sindhoor mainly uses vermilion, an orange-red pigment, the purified and powdered form of cinnabar, which is the chief form in which mercury sulfide naturally occurs.
+Modern material being sold as sindoor mainly uses vermilion, an orange-red pigment, the purified and powdered form of cinnabar, which is the chief form in which mercury sulfide naturally occurs.
 As with other compounds of mercury, sindoor is toxic and must be handled carefully.
 Sometimes, red lead (lead tetroxide, also known as minium) is added to sindoor.
 Red lead is toxic.
 In early 2008, allegations of high lead content led the U.S. Food and Drug Administration to recall batches of sindoor from several manufacturers.